tandica/rhcsa/practice-exams/general-notes.md

 ## To create shared group directories

-1. Create the groups and their correspondinf directories
+1. Create the groups and their corresponding directories
 2. Change the owner (`chown`) of the directories to be their corresponding group
 3. Set the GID permissions (`chmod 2770`)
 4. Set the sticky bit on the directories `chmod +t` if required